KoStard/HermesCLI/TASKS.md

 - history recovery feature
-- improve the model configuration, instead of if/else, convert it to separate entries
-- move config to ~/.config/hermes/
-- error handling for the LLM requests, if it fails the message should just be discarded and go back
-- special commands as context providers, for now with a hardcoded action in the chat application
 - when loading extensions, they might fail, it should not crash the app, instead it should log the error and move on
 - allow changing the model midway
 - allow saving and loading chat